 “Opportunity Area” shall have the meaning set forth in Scoring Section XIV C2)a) of the QAP.

-"Owner" or “Project Owner” shall mean the single purpose entity, organized under the laws of the State of Illinois, or any other state, that is awarded Tax Credits for a Project pursuant to this QAP and which owns or will own the Project.
+"Owner" or “Project Owner” shall mean the single asset entity, organized under the laws of the State of Illinois, or any other state, that is awarded Tax Credits for a Project pursuant to this QAP and which owns or will own the Project for the term of the Compliance Period, and which shall be signatory to the Extended Use Agreement.
 The Owner shall be Controlled by the Sponsors.

 “Participant” shall mean a member of the Project’s development team, including Sponsor, general